 A great resource for staying informed about trends in education and trends in technology.

 Earlier this summer I attended the NYSCIO Conference in beautiful Skaneateles Falls, NY.
 This was the 12th year for this gathering of New York State Higher Education CIOs and other senior IT leaders.
 This year’s session, focused on collaboration – a very worthy topic, was attended by 90 IT leaders representing 59 New York State higher education institutions.
 While at the event I had the pleasure of participating in this fascinating interactive presentation conducted by Bryan Alexander.
 Bryan is a futurist, researcher, writer, speaker, consultant, and teacher, working in the field of how technology transforms education.
-He recently started publishing a “Future Trends Technology and Education” newsletter.
+He recently started publishing a “Future Trends in Technology and Education” newsletter.
 The newsletter is free (for the time being) and it provides an easy to read digest of recent trends in this fields.

 Selected excerpts from the June and July issues